Thelius42/thelius42.github.io/index.md

 ```

 For an example of how the look came out, the site is published at [ianmloney.com](http://ianmloney.com) and is fully functional.
+The original narrative for this section is located [here](narrative1.md)

 ### Phase 2